Health Benefits Of Asafoetida Powder (Heeng/Hing)

 How to use: Bake a Heeng powder in a vessel and added it into the buttermilk along with little bit of sugar and consume during menstrual pain it really will help you.

-Using pinch of asafetida in food can not only increase its aroma with flavor, but also helps to stay away from gas problems.
-So if you have regular problem gas problem you should used asafetida in everyday cooking.
+Using pinch of Asafoetida in food can not only increase its aroma with flavor, but also helps to stay away from gas problems.
+So if you have regular problem gas problem you should used Asafoetida in everyday cooking.

-How to Use: Make a paste of asafetida and water and apply on baby’s navel area.
-For internal use take asafoetida (crystal) about the size of two mustard seeds crush it and give it in worm water.
+How to Use: Make a paste of Asafoetida and water and apply on baby’s navel area.
+For internal use take Asafoetida (crystal) about the size of two mustard seeds crush it and give it in worm water.

 How To Check Quality Of Heeng ?